-We’ll have a large course map posted at the Info area in the Pistol Corral at the school (There is a link to a downloadable version below).
+We’ll have a large course map posted in the Pistol Corral at the school (There is a link to a downloadable version below).
 The course is a fairly flat, paved, generally eight foot wide greenway that is lit at nighttime.
 It meanders along the Pistol Creek (hence the name for the event), through Alcoa, by several small bodies of water, and over to Maryville's Bicentennial Greenbelt Park.
 It is a linear route approximately 5 miles long with a keyhole configuration at the southern end.
 All distances start at the new Alcoa High School (1205 Lodge Street, Alcoa, TN) and run south about 4.5 miles, then return to the start; then continue north around a half mile, then return to start.
 The Foothills Striders will be hosting the main aid station at the start/finish and the "Near World Famous" Woody Aid Station (612 LeBlanc Street, Maryville, TN) will be about a half mile from the end of the 4.5 mile southern section.
-This means you'll pass an aid station every 1-4 miles on each loop.
+Then the Knoxville Track Club and Perennial Ponds will be hosting a water stop at the halfway point.
+This means you'll pass an aid station every 1-2 miles on each loop.

 There is less than 300’ of elevation change per loop.
 EASY! ☺